Pennsylvania visits Owusu-Anane and Brown - WTOP News

 Providence, Rhode Island; Friday, 7 p.m.
 EST

-BOTTOM LINE: Brown faces the Pennsylvania Quakers after Nana Owusu-Anane scored 20 points in Brown’s 75-71 loss to the Dartmouth Big Green.
+BOTTOM LINE: Brown takes on the Pennsylvania Quakers after Nana Owusu-Anane scored 20 points in Brown’s 75-71 loss to the Dartmouth Big Green.

 The Bears have gone 2-5 in home games.
-Brown is seventh in the Ivy League scoring 70.5 points while shooting 42.2% from the field.
+Brown averages 12.1 turnovers per game and is 4-4 when it turns the ball over less than its opponents.

 The Quakers are 1-3 in conference games.
-Pennsylvania scores 76.0 points while outscoring opponents by 3.3 points per game.
+Pennsylvania is fourth in the Ivy League scoring 31.7 points per game in the paint led by Nick Spinoso averaging 9.1.

-Brown’s average of 7.5 made 3-pointers per game is 1.4 fewer made shots on average than the 8.9 per game Pennsylvania gives up.
-Pennsylvania has shot at a 45.6% rate from the field this season, 0.7 percentage points above the 44.9% shooting opponents of Brown have averaged.
+Brown is shooting 42.2% from the field this season, 2.3 percentage points lower than the 44.5% Pennsylvania allows to opponents.
+Pennsylvania averages 9.9 made 3-pointers per game this season, 2.4 more made shots on average than the 7.5 per game Brown gives up.

-The Bears and Quakers face off Friday for the first time in Ivy League play this season.
+The matchup Friday is the first meeting this season between the two teams in conference play.

 TOP PERFORMERS: Kino Lilly Jr. is averaging 19 points for the Bears.
 Owusu-Anane is averaging 13.8 points over the last 10 games for Brown.

-Nick Spinoso is averaging 10.4 points, 7.4 rebounds and 3.5 assists for the Quakers.
-Tyler Perkins is averaging 13.0 points over the last 10 games for Pennsylvania.
+Clark Slajchert is scoring 17.4 points per game and averaging 2.9 rebounds for the Quakers.
+Tyler Perkins is averaging 13.0 points and 4.8 rebounds over the last 10 games for Pennsylvania.

 LAST 10 GAMES: Bears: 3-7, averaging 67.4 points, 35.0 rebounds, 11.3 assists, 6.2 steals and 4.6 blocks per game while shooting 41.9% from the field.
 Their opponents have averaged 71.6 points per game.